 - Maintain strong and effective relationships within TWHF.

-In order for the shared model of governance to be effective for TWHF and the schools, it is essential that there is effective communication between the trustee board, the LGBs, chairs groups, principals, the central team, and the executive leadership team.
+For the shared model of governance to be effective for TWHF and the schools, it is essential that there is effective communication between the board of trustees, the LGCs, chairs groups, principals, the central team, and the executive leadership team.

 Hi, I am Helen, I have been a governor at Haydon Wick Primary School for over 20 years!
 I have 3 children and they have all attended Haydon Wick, 2 are adopted and have SEN needs and my experience of this helps me as a governor to look at school and education from the point of view of other children and parents with these experiences.
 I have 2 dogs who keep me fit, and generally get me muddy!
 In between kids and dogs and being a governor, I work as an ISO certifications consultant and Data Protection Officer focusing on Information Security and Quality.